 In Ohio school districts, students and staff in all buildings are trained three times each year in an emergency response process known as ALICE.
-Most often used in the event of an active aggressor, AUCE empowers students and teachers to ensure their
+Most often used in the event of an active aggressor, ALICE empowers students and teachers to ensure their presonal safety

-It is important to remember that ALICE is not a linear progression and response action, but is dependent on the individual situation.
-Decisions are made by teachers and students to ensure their personal safety.
+It is important to remember that ALICE is not a linear progression and response action, but is dependent on the individual situatio Decisions are made by teachers and students to ensure their personal safety.

-ALERT: Alert students and staff of an active agressor.

-INFORM: Listen for communication, make informated decisions as to what action should be taken.

-COUNTER: If confronted by an aggressor, attempt to distract or confuse in order to get away.
+- LOCKDOWN: Barricade a locked door 1 with large objects, such as desks, chairs, shelves, etc. - INFORM: Listen for communication, make informated decisions as to what action should be taken. - COUNTER: If confronted by an aggressor, attempt to distract or confuse in order to get away.

-EVACUATE: Leave the area if it is unsafe based on all available information and observations
+EVACUATE: Leave the area if it is unsafe based on all available information and observations loome.